 The app is populated with data from various ICES databases - ICES Spatial Facility, Stock Assessment Graphs, Stock Information Database, and Advice and Scenarios Database and users can access the advice data for the past six years.

-What exactly can users do?
 Users can select a fish stock by ecoregion, assessment year, or stock code.
 Once selected, users can view the stock's development over time.
 All plots are interactive, data can be downloaded, and there is a direct link to the advice in the library.